swapper-org/NodeChain/README.md

 ## Docs
 We use [Swagger](https://swagger.io/) for docs.
-All the documentation concerning Nodechain is available at [Nodechain Docs](https://docs.nodechain.swapper.market)
+All the documentation concerning Nodechain is available at [NodeChain Docs](https://docs.nodechain.swapper.market)

 All changes to the documentation must be made in the [NodeChain-docs](https://github.com/swapper-org/NodeChain-docs) repository.